firebase/extensions/firestore-bigquery-export/README.md

 * BigQuery SQL table clustering: This parameter will allow you to set up Clustering for the BigQuery Table created by the extension. (for example: `data,document_id,timestamp`- no whitespaces).
 You can select up to 4 comma separated fields.
 The order of the specified columns determines the sort order of the data.
 Available schema extensions table fields for clustering: `document_id, document_name, timestamp, event_id, operation, data`.

 * Maximum number of synced documents per second: This parameter will set the maximum number of syncronised documents per second with BQ.
 Please note, any other external updates to a Big Query table will be included within this quota.
-Ensure that you have a set a low enough number to componsate.
+Ensure that you have a set a low enough number to compensate.
 Defaults to 10.

 * Backup Collection Name: This (optional) parameter will allow you to specify a collection for which failed BigQuery updates will be written to.